Preparing an emergency kit

 - Personal protective equipment (PPE)—gloves, masks, hand antiseptic, disinfectant, safety glasses

 - Hazard tape

-- Waterproof bags for valuables
+- Waterproof bags and containers for valuables

 - Marker pens (for temporary signs) and general stationery

 - Utility knife

 - Find out how to build resilience on the Get Ready Queensland website.